huruifeng/BrainDataPortal/README.md

 - The data assays include: scRNAseq, scATACseq, ChIPseq, Spatial Transcriptomics and other omics data.
 - The backend is using [FastAPI](https://fastapi.tiangolo.com/) and [uvicorn](https://www.starlette.io/).
 - The frontend is using [React](https://react.dev/) and [Vite](https://vitejs.dev/).
-- The data is stored in [Postgres](https://www.postgresql.org/)
+- The data is stored in [PostgresSQL](https://www.postgresql.org/) and JSON files.
-- Use zustand for state management, and us material ui for design
+- Use zustand for state management, and material ui for design

 ### How to use